The valuation theory of deeply ramified fields and its connection with defect extensions: Semitame, deeply ramified and rdr fields

-To start with, we state a few simple observations. \begin{lemma} 1) If $\chara K=p>0$, then
+\mbox{ }\sn To start with, we state a few simple observations. \begin{lemma} 1) If $\chara K=p>0$, then

-is surjective if and only if $K$ is perfect; in particular, (DRvr) holds if and only if $\hat K$ is perfect. \mn 2) If (\ref{OK/pOKeq}) is surjective, then (DRvr) holds. \mn 3) Assume that $\chara K=0$.
-Then the following assertions are equivalent: \pars a) (\ref{OK/pOKeq}) is surjective, \pars b) for every $\hat a\in\cO_{\hat K}$ there is $c\in\cO_K$ such that $\hat a\equiv c^p\mod p\cO_{K(\hat a)}\,$, \pars c) (DRvr) holds. \mn 4) If $(K,v)$ satisfies (DRvr), then so does every extension of $(K,v)$ within its completion. \end{lemma} \begin{proof} 1): From $\chara K=p>0$ it follows that $p\cO_K=\{0\}$, hence the surjectivity of the homomorphism in (\ref{homOpO}) means that every element in $\cO_K$ is a $p$-th power.
+is surjective if and only if $K$ is perfect; in particular, (DRvr) holds if and only if $\hat K$ is perfect. \mn 2) If (\ref{OK/pOKeq}) is surjective, then (DRvr) holds. \mn 3) If $\chara K=0$, then the following assertions are equivalent: \pars a) (\ref{OK/pOKeq}) is surjective, \pars b) for every $a\in\cO_K$ there is $c\in\cO_K$ such that $a\equiv c^p\mod p\cO_K\,$, \pars c) for every $\hat a\in\cO_{\hat K}$ there is $c\in\cO_K$ such that $\hat a\equiv c^p\mod p\cO_{K(\hat a)}\,$, \pars d) (DRvr) holds. \mn 4) If $(K,v)$ satisfies (DRvr), then so does every extension of $(K,v)$ within its completion. \end{lemma} \begin{proof} 1): From $\chara K=p>0$ it follows that $p\cO_K=\{0\}$, hence the surjectivity of the homomorphism in (\ref{homOpO}) means that every element in $\cO_K$ is a $p$-th power.
 Hence the same is true for every element in $K$, i.e., $K$ is perfect.
 Replacing $K$ by $\hat K$ in (\ref{OK/pOKeq}), we thus obtain that $\hat K$ is perfect.

 \sn 2): Assume first that $\chara K=p>0$.
 Then by part 1) the surjectivity of (\ref{OK/pOKeq}) implies that $K$ is perfect.
 Since the completion of a perfect field is again perfect, it follows that $\hat K$ is perfect.
 Hence again by part 1), (DRvr) holds.